Saba Capital Management, L.P. Acquires Shares in Nuveen Multi-As

-On August 22, 2023, Saba Capital Management, L.P. added 3446284 shares of Nuveen Multi-Asset Income Fund (NMAI, Financial) to its portfolio.
-The transaction saw a 2.09% change in the firm's holdings, with an impact of 0.02% on the portfolio.
-The shares were acquired at a price of $11.7 each.
-Nuveen Multi-Asset Income Fund is a closed-end management investment company based in the USA, focusing on total return, comprised of income or distributions and capital appreciation.
-The company operates in a single segment.
+On August 24, 2023, Saba Capital Management, L.P. added 3,458,732 shares of Nuveen Multi-Asset Income Fund (NMAI, Financial) to its portfolio.
+The transaction resulted in a 0.36% change in the firm's holdings.
+Nuveen Multi-Asset Income Fund, a closed-end management investment company, focuses on total return, comprised of income or distributions and capital appreciation.
+The company operates in a single segment and has a market capitalization of $387.738 million.

 Details of the Transaction